mikejmcguirk/Neovim-Win10-Lazy/README.md

 - The executable is located in the bin folder.
 Create a PATH variable pointing to it

-- This config pulls in all Vim runtime files in all projects.
-For non-Vim work, the appropriate line in lsp.lua needs to be commented out
+- This config pulls in all Neovim runtime files in all projects.
+For non-Neovim work, the relevant line in lsp.lua needs to be commented out

 ##### pylsp

-- Install Python using the installer from the org's official website
+- Install Python using the executable from the org's official website

 - Windows might have pre-placed Python files already in C:\Users\\%username%\AppData\Local\Microsoft\WindowsApps.
 These files and their associated paths can interfere with your Python installation